Solar energy is used to power equipment such as watches, calculators,

 the rural water-provision and sanitation programme of the Department

-of Water Affairs and Forestry.
+of Water and Sanitation.

 Solar water-heating is used to a certain extent.
 Current installed